kig/qframe/README.md

     // routes completely replaces the built-in routes
     // routes: { foo: (_,res) => res.end('bar') }, // check out localhost:8000/foo

+    // fallbackRoute is called when there's no matching route, the default is the static file server
+    // fallbackRoute: async (req, res) => res.end("what was that?"),

     // Which migration to go to?
     migrationTarget: 'testing testing 1-2-3',